 Bachelor of Music Education (BME)

-Otterbein’s placement record of its B.M.E. graduates is exemplary and we have educators in leadership positions in many prominent programs throughout Ohio and beyond.
-Graduates of our B.M.E. degree track have established successful careers as public/private school educators, studio teachers, university faculty, and have gone on to further their performing interests.
+Otterbein’s placement record for B.M.E. graduates is exceptional.
+Alumni hold leadership positions in prominent music programs across Ohio and beyond.
+Many have built successful careers as public and private school educators, studio teachers, and university faculty, while others have continued pursuing performance careers.

 Ohio Collegiate Music Educators Association